gregmarine/ByGregMarine.com/Blog/src/2024/12/26_i-love-my-cross.md

 Having a cross, such as the one she gave me, is something truly special.
 It wasn't the sort of thing I was going to passively look for and buy just to have one.
 But it also wasn't something I was actively praying God to lead me to.
 So, this particular cross is a true Godsend I was not expecting.
 Just like my friendship and fellowship with Cherie.

 I didn't take the time to write this on Tuesday.
 The day was full and I cut it short by going to bed *early*.
-And having a few days to process my thoughts and feelings internally as been a good thing.
+And having a few days to process my thoughts and feelings internally has been a good thing.
 This is one of the most significant gifts I've received from someone in all my life.
 Thank you, Cherie, for my cross <3 It was as if you read my heart like a story and just knew what the story needed <3

 ## 01:30pm